 It is important and necessary to distinguish the NCCS International Committee from the ICCS and explain their relationship.

 The ICCS is to WOSM (World Organization of the Scout Movement), as the NCCS is to BSA.
 Just as BSA belongs to and is represented at the meetings of WOSM, so NCCS belongs to and is represented at the meetings of the ICCS.

 The ICCS was founded in 1938, and is organized under the Vatican’s Secretariat of the Laity as a universal conference of affiliated national Catholic associations and committees, with a World Chaplain appointed by Vatican and an internationally elected General Secretary.

 The mission of the ICCS is to bring together national Catholic Scouting associations and committees to make the Catholic Church’s contribution toward unity, offering to the worldwide Scouting movement those values which characterize our common way of living as baptized Catholic Christians.

 Therefore, our presence at ICCS meetings is symbolic of our appreciation of and acceptance of our leadership and stewardship responsibilities to assist evangelization efforts through Catholic Scouting in the rest of the world.
-In most of the countries comprising the ICCS Americas Region, Catholic Scouting efforts face challenges that are literally foreign to most Catholic Scouts and Scouters in the United States and Canada, which are the only two countries in the region which culturally have a "middle class."
+In most of the countries comprising the ICCS Americas Region, Catholic Scouting efforts face challenges that are literally foreign to most Catholic Scouts and Scouters in the U.S. and Canada.

 The national Catholic Scouting associations in all the other countries are therefore, particularly concerned that their Scouting programs are available to poor and underprivileged children and youth.
 They see the evangelical virtues and values instilled in youth through the Scouting movement as instrumental for educating and transforming their respective societies.